 When visiting Honolulu, avoid spending time looking for parking by hopping on board “The Bus,” the area’s public transit system.
-Download “Da Bus” smartphone app to see real-time information about where the nearest bus is and take a virtual tour to understand what you’ll see on its route.
-Transfers aren’t available, so buy a one-day pass for $5.50 to hop on and off at your leisure.
+Download “Da Bus2” smartphone app to see real-time information about where the nearest bus is and take a virtual tour to understand what you’ll see on its route.
+Transfers aren’t available, so buy a one-day pass for $5.50 for adults and $2.50 for children — to hop on and off at your leisure.
 Discounts are available for senior citizens, youths and those with disabilities.

 11. Have a Free Adventure

 Not everything in Hawaii costs money.
 Some of the best things in life really are free.
 You might find yourself stargazing from the heights of Mauna Kea or marveling at breaching whales along the Kaiwi State Scenic Shoreline if you’re up for finding the lesser-known sightseeing spots that are free.